Who to Hold Accountable in Your Supply Chain

 The complexity extends to other industries, too.
 Even products as seemingly straightforward as wind turbines start with rare earth elements mined (usually) in Australia or China, before being manufactured from components made by multiple suppliers, and then shipped throughout the world.
 Even king crab harvested in Alaska undergo a few handoffs before they grace your plate at your favorite seafood restaurant.

-That’s why logistics accountability is so important.
-To improve your supply chain — and save time and money — you need to know not just what happened, but under whose watch.
+That’s why accountability in supply chains is so important.
+To achieve supply chain improvement — and save time and money via damage reduction — you need to know not just what happened, but under whose watch.
+That’s why you need supply chain monitoring.
 Cue SpotSee’s shipping monitors.

 Impact, Vibration, and Temperature Affect Quality